 A strong community in the midst of a major revitalization movement.
 Learn all about our friendly village — then and now.
 Discover a great place to visit, shop, dine, work and live.
 And enjoy everything Lansdale has to offer.

-The latest issue of DL Magazine is available!
+The Events 2020 issue of DL Mag is available!